'We are naturally wired to heal from trauma'. F. Shapiro.

 WILL I REMAIN IN CONTROL AND EMPOWERED?

-EMDR is an innovative clinical treatment which has successfully helped over a million of individuals.
-The validity and reliability of EMDR has been established by rigorous research.
-There are now nineteen controlled studies into EMDR making it the most thoroughly researched method used in the treatment of trauma, (Details on www.emdr-europe.org and www.emdr.org) and is recommended by the National Institute for Health and Clinical Excellence (NICE) as an effective treatment for PTSD.
+EMDR therapy is an innovative clinical treatment which has successfully helped over a million of individuals.
+The validity and reliability of EMDR therapy has been established by rigorous research.
+There are now nineteen controlled studies into EMDR therapy making it the most thoroughly researched method used in the treatment of trauma, (Details on www.emdr-europe.org and www.emdr.org) and is recommended by the National Institute for Health and Clinical Excellence (NICE) as an effective treatment for PTSD.

 Erika Mancini Psychotherapist & Counsellor